swilgosz/hanamimastery/data/episodes/13-dry-container-tips.md

 ```

-Notice that now my repositories don't have the persistence module anymore and my app namespace had been replaced by the name of slice.
+Notice that now my repositories **don't have the persistence module anymore** and **my app namespace had been replaced by the name of slice**.

 Finally let me visit my actions and fix the repository loading.